muratk3n/thirdwave/en/2020/11/bedazzled-by-tech.md

 Bight-shiny-object-ism is also used, very adaptly, by corporate Democrats, to deflect from econ issues along with 4G (Guns-Gays-God-Green).
-The single-party apparatus requires suck smoke-and-mirrors, in order to generate the presence of disagrement, while aggreeing pretty much on everything.
+The single-party apparatus requires such smoke-and-mirrors in order to generate the presence of disagrement, while aggreeing pretty much on everything.
 Don't have healtcare?
 Well “dynamic price discovery, Moore’s law, synergy between hardware and software blah blah”.
 There.
 You have your answer [the questioner